What will I learn during my DPV cave diver course?

 For long-range exploration purposes, the explorer can use a DPV.

 A scooter is a great advantage for carrying extra tanks or equipment without effort, limiting gas consumption, and saving personal energy.
-It enables to reach the end of the exploration line faster.
+It enables us to reach the end of the exploration line faster.
 The diver can start the new exploration with a sufficient gas supply.

 At low speed, a DPV can be combined with a Mnemo (an amazing survey tool that came to life in Quintana Roo) and assist in survey and resurvey projects.

-And last but not least of advantages, while diving in deeper caves, being able to exit the cave faster can significantly reduce decompression time.
+Last but not least of advantages, while diving in deeper caves, being able to exit the cave faster can significantly reduce decompression time.

 Check this video of our cave exploration project in San Luis Potosí, Mexico, with a maximum depth of 62m/205ft and an average depth of 40m/130ft, a penetration of about 700m/2300ft.
 Our DPVs became great assets both for surveying and fast exit.
 Of course, we had fun!!